Optionist.net

 • Short 1x put ATM minus 12 points

-Backtest results
+Backtest results of the Optionist variant

 The current Option Omega evaluations of the flyagonal variant are embedded here.
 They show the overall equity curve, the year-by-year results, and the outcome distribution.